thecodeteam/puppet-scaleio-openstack/README.md

 A Puppet module that updates OpenStack to work with ScaleIO 2.0 block storage.
 Provides supports for volumes and nova ephemeral storages including live migration and resize.

+Important: ScaleIO supports only 8gb increases for storage allocation so special flavors for storage in multiples of 8 should be created in OpenStack.

 ## Setup

 ### What Puppet-ScaleIO affects